mensahTribeWeb/bored-bot/README.md

     3. List a few specific technical things that you learned or improved on.
     4. Share any other tips or guidance for others attempting this or something similar.
  -->
+  The bored bot was deployed through AWS, this project showcases fetching APIs through a simple static app.
+Utilizing, "Click" Event listener a variety of daily task will be displayed on the document Object.

+  Through this education based project from Scrimba I gained skills such as:
+  -viewing json from

 ### Built With